 "The regime is not just Mubarak and his ministers.
 There are thousands still benefiting," said Mohammed Magdy, one of the activists in Mit Oqba.

 Mubarak was ousted five months ago, along with top figures from his nearly 30-year regime.
 But the military generals who now rule have been slow in _ or have outright resisted _ dismantling the grip that members of his former ruling party hold on every level of the state, from senior government positions down to local administrations.
 In the meantime, public anger that real change has not come is growing explosive.

 The experience in Mit Oqba illustrates the conflict between old and new being waged street by street and neighborhood by neighborhood.

-Under Mubarak's regime, more than 1,700 Local Councils nationwide, with over 50,000 members, were elected in theory to represent their neighborhoods.
+Under Mubarak's regime, more than 1,700 Local Councils nationwide, with more than 50,000 members, were elected in theory to represent their neighborhoods.
 In practice, they were a cog in the patronage and corruption machine of Mubarak's National Democratic Party.
-Election rigging ensured nearly all councilmembers belonged to the party.
+Election rigging ensured nearly all council members belonged to the party.

 The system helped ensure the regime's hold.
 Come election time, officials used their patronage to drum out voters for party candidates or to hire thugs to beat up opponents.

 Late last month, a court ordered all Local Councils dissolved, potentially a significant step toward reform.
 But former members retain their connections, backed with cash, giving them a strong tool for regaining seats when new municipal elections are held.

 "They have lots of money going around to people.
 They have ties with big families in the area," said Heba Ghanem, an activist working with Mit Oqba's Popular Committee.
 "Some who want to run for parliament are already slaughtering cows and distributing (the meat) in the neighborhood" _ a common way to curry votes.

 The same fear holds for national politics, where many one-time officials in Mubarak's party are gearing up to run for election in September.